 Introduction to computer graphics, including a review of current hardware; modelling and transformations in two and three dimensions; visual realism: perspective, hidden surface elimination, and shading; colour models; applications in several fields.

-There are no learning outcomes defined for this course.
+There are currently no learning outcomes defined for CISC 454.

 Introduction to fundamental concepts and applications in image processing and computer vision.
 Topics include image acquisition, convolution, Discrete Fourier Transform, image enhancement, edge detection, segmentation, image registration, human contrast perception, colour perception and reproduction, stereo vision.

-There are no learning outcomes defined for this course.
+There are currently no learning outcomes defined for CISC 457.

 Introduction to the systematic construction of a compiler: grammars and languages, scanners, top-down and bottom-up parsing, runtime organization, symbol tables, internal representations; Polish notation, syntax trees, semantic routines, storage allocation, code generation, interpreters.